-hile we are all unable to seek professional healthcare treatment for our aches and pains, I have created an at-home self-massage regime to help you implement easy-to-do techniques yourself.
-While self-massage is not necessarily as effective as receiving a professional massage, it can aid in relieving stress, muscle pain and tension while we are all abiding by social distancing measures and staying home.
+While we are all unable to seek professional healthcare treatment for our aches and pains, I have created an at-home self-massage regime to help you implement easy-to-do techniques yourself.
+While self-massage is not necessarily as effective as receiving a professional massage, it can aid in relieving stress, muscle pain, and tension while we are all abiding by social distancing measures and staying home.

 1) For Relief of Headaches and/or Jaw Pain:

-Be careful not to apply too much pressure and you may use some lotion to create less friction and pulling on your skin.
+- Be careful not to apply too much pressure and you may use some lotion to create less friction and pull on your skin.

 2) To Release The Intrinsic Muscles of the Foot:

-Begin by placing a ball under your foot.
-You may do this one while seated or do it standing for a deeper pressure.
+- Begin by placing a ball under your foot.
+You may do this one while seated or do it standing for deeper pressure.

 3) Improving Your Low Back Mobility:

-As many of us have begun sitting and laying down more, we have begun experiencing some low back tension and pain.
+- As many of us have begun sitting and lying down more, we have begun experiencing some low back tension and pain.

-There is two ways you can accomplish this technique to release the muscles of your low back – by using a foam roller across the entire low back or by using a ball (lacrosse, street hockey) to roll the tissues on either side of the spine.
+- There are two ways you can accomplish this technique to release the muscles of your lower back – by using a foam roller across the entire lower back or by using a ball (lacrosse, street hockey) to roll the tissues on either side of the spine.

-Begin by placing either the roller or ball between your low back and the floor and start moving your body up and down.
-If using a ball, you can also move side to side and in circular motions, being sure to not put direct pressure over your spine or pelvic bone.
-Controlling how much body weight you allow to relax on top of the roller/ball by using your arms and one foot to resist gravity.
+- Begin by placing either the roller or ball between your lower back and the floor and start moving your body up and down.
+If using a ball, you can also move side to side and in circular motions, being sure to not put direct pressure on your spine or pelvic bone.
+Controlling how much bodyweight you allow to relax on top of the roller/ball by using your arms and one foot to resist gravity.

-You may also use a ball to alleviate tension in your buttocks as performing the same motions.
-Make sure that the thigh and leg that corresponds to the buttocks that is being rolled out remains flat and relaxed on the floor.
+- You may also use a ball to alleviate tension in your buttocks while performing the same motions.
+Make sure that the thigh and leg that corresponds to the buttocks that are being rolled out remain flat and relaxed on the floor.